Huey: Thanks for the warning.

 - In El Goonish Shive, a brief flashback is shown of Grace playing tea parties with Ellen.
 Note that they are both teenagers, although Grace is (or was at that point) a bit of a Womanchild.
 (And The Rant says it's exaggerated in this scene for comic effect.)

 Ellen: Later on, if anybody asks, we spent the day playing video games, OK?

 - Happy Tree Friends: Giggles the chipmunk enjoys having tea parties with Petunia.

-- There's a Dora the Explorer game called Baby Hazel Tea Party, in which Baby Hazel has a number of tasks to perform to prepare for her tea party.
+- There's an online game called Baby Hazel Tea Party, in which Baby Hazel has a number of tasks to perform to prepare for her tea party.
 According to the description text, though, everyone is happily participating, making this a subversion.